kibzohimovic/php_websites/README.md

 # php_websites
-These are just some few websites I created using php and bootstrap
+This is a website I created using html, css, javascript, bootstrap, php